 1. Introduction to PCI and PCI Registered Reports

-PCI RR assesses Stage 1 and Stage 2 RRs across all areas of quantitative and qualitative research according to the following criteria:
+Reviewers for PCI RR assess Stage 1 and Stage 2 RRs across all areas of quantitative and qualitative research according to the following criteria:

 1A.
 The scientific validity of the research question(s).
 This criterion addresses the extent to which the research question is scientifically justifiable.
 Valid scientific questions usually stem from theory or mathematics, an intended or possible application, or an existing evidence base, and should be defined with sufficient precision as to be answerable through quantitative or qualitative research.
 They should also fall within established ethical norms.
 Note that subjective judgments about the importance, novelty or timeliness of a research question are NOT a relevant criterion at PCI RR and do not form part of this assessment.